TheGalfins/GNSS_Compare/docs/user_manual/gnss_basics.rst

 As the signal travels from the satellite, it's prone to a number of sources of error (e.g., ionosphere, troposphere), which the user will have to take into account.
 For a more accurate positioning, we need to estimate the distance to the satellite with as good as possible, so we need to remove from the signal any disturbances we might know of.

 Those disturbances are estimated using various, more or less complicated, mathematical models of the natural phenomena.
-Those models allow us to calculate corrections, which are later applied to the pseudorances.
-The most commonly used corrections are ionospheric, tropospheric and those including the relativistic effects.
+Those models allow us to calculate corrections, which are later applied to the pseudoranges.
+The most commonly used corrections are for the ionosphere, troposphere and for those including the relativistic effects.

 In the context of GNSS Compare, a ``Correction`` is a class, which provides a method to calculate the value of the correction, based on few parameters, which include: